grafana/developer-advocacy/workshops/infinity-plugin/README.md

   > - **Filter fields by name** to remove unwanted fields or columns.
   > - **Sort by field** to sort your query based on a specified field.
   > - **Convert field type** to convert a field from one type to another.
-  > - **Organized fields by name** to rename, reorder, or hide fields returned by your query,
+  > - **Organize fields by name** to rename, reorder, or hide fields returned by your query,

 Have a go at visualising the other API responses, starting with: